 • Phase 2

 Phase 1 is the Hub-to-Spoke tunneling model.
 All the traffic flows through the hub.
-The hub is used for the control plane of the network and is also in the data plane path.
+The hub is used for the control plane of the network and is also used in the data plane path.
 Phase 1 was the original implementation of DMVPN.

 Spokes will use NHRP so that spokes can register themselves with the hub.
 The hub router builds an mGRE tunnel to connect to all the spokes.
 Each spoke builds a regular point-to-point GRE tunnel, and will only connect to the hub.
 This means that there will be no direct spoke-to-spoke communication, all traffic has to go through the hub!

 Since our traffic has to go through the hub, our routing configuration will be quite simple.
 Spoke routers only need a summary or default route to the hub to reach other spoke routers.

 Phase 2 is the Spoke-to-Spoke tunneling model.
 Spoke-to-spoke communication does not need the hub in the actual data plane.
 Spoke-to-spoke tunnels are on-demand based on spoke traffic triggering the tunnel.
 This phase involves every spoke being configured with mGRE interface so you get your dynamic spoke-to-spoke connectivity, no more static tunnel destinations will be configured.
 There are two restrictions in phase 2:

 1. Spoke routers need to have a route for the network that they are trying to reach.

 2. The next-hop IP address of the route has to be the remote spoke.

 The route summarization and default routing are not possible in Phase 2.